Anurag-Tarai/Obsidian-tech-notes/Placement Interview/MySQL/Interview Questions/Joins Interview Question/Answers.md

     A Full Outer Join retrieves all rows from both tables, with `NULL` for non-matching rows.

     `SELECT columns   FROM Table1   FULL OUTER JOIN Table2   ON Table1.column = Table2.column;`
+    MySql does not support full outer join : emulated using unio - left and right

 7. **What is a Cross Join?**
     A Cross Join produces a Cartesian product, combining each row from the first table with every row in the second table.